oil in, oil out. but is it acne-safe? - UPDATED JAN 2026

 for cooking (high heat, like sauteeing and stir-frying)

-- macadamia - long unrefrigerated shelf life - naturally processed
+• macadamia - apparently has a long unrefrigerated shelf life - naturally processed (and tested safe)

-and others that have been generally rated healthy are cloggy (like peanut and avocado oils) - so a definite no on those to avoid acne breakouts.
+and others that have been generally rated healthy are cloggy (like almond, peanut, avocado oils) - so a definite no on those to avoid acne breakouts.

-our sS estheticians did do an experiment replacing olive oil with safflower and sunflower oils in their daily lunch salads and we did notice a significant reduction in acne around their mouth, so there's definitely some proof in the pudding here. but if you're eating out and about, olive oil is going to be the easiest oil to find, so try to carefully avoid messy eating those leafy green salads.
+i did hold an experiment with my sS estheticians (back when we had 8 full time employees and were open 7 days a week!) replacing olive oil with safflower and sunflower oils in their daily lunch salads and we did notice a significant reduction in acne around their mouth, so there's definitely some proof in the pudding here. but if you're eating out and about, olive oil is going to be the easiest oil to find, so try to carefully avoid messy-eating those leafy green salads, maybe try cutting those greens a bit smaller. ;)

 please let us know if you decide to guinea pig along with us, and what you've noticed - we'd love to hear. :) cheers!